siddharth2016/chatbot-structure/README.md

 A Simple Chatbot Structure using RASA Framework.
 Just add your intents, entity and actions, train it and see it working !

+This project features a simple easy to use chatbot that I did for some weekend activity.
+The task was to have chatbot create a Jira ticket and do some minor tasks like update logs and update its status.

 ## Steps

 1. Create virtual env - `python3 -m venv venv`